 However, the lower dose method, when done as a single therapy, was not enough as a stand alone treatment for hard outcomes.
 The ACCLAIM trial looked at over oxidation of a small amount of blood, with no therapeutic benefit.
 A response with a more moderate amount of oxidation and larger volume of blood was suggested in Int J Cardiol.
 2010 Mar 18;139(3):304-5.

 Are These Therapies Safe?

-Photoluminescence therapy was used extensively in the 30's to 40's before the advent of antibiotics and the vaccine for polio.
+Photoluminescence therapy (ultraviolet blood irradiation) was used extensively in the 30's to 40's before the advent of antibiotics and the vaccine for polio.
 It has an extensive safety and efficacy record.
 For a great summary of this treatment, buy the book "Into the Light" at www.drdouglass.com.
 An online article also available is “The Cure that time forgot” which summarizes much of the published experience.

 How Many Treatments Are Needed and How Often Are They Given?

 In chronic conditions one to three treatments per week are common until response is obtained.
 Most patients, such as those with chronic fatigue, fibromyalgia, or arthritis may take 2 treatments a week for 3 weeks and then once a week for 4 weeks.
 In recurrent genital herpes and shingles a special unique protocol is utilized, as described by Frank Shallenberger.
 Daily treatments are given during an outbreak.
 The treatment is given again if there is another outbreak.

 · Viral Infections